 Security: Buyer shall secure its obligations under the FSA by posting an irrevocable standby letter of credit, or another comparable instrument, in a form and substance reasonably acceptable to Seller.
-The amount of such letter of credit or other guaranty instrument will cover the anticipated cost of gas for ninety (90) days, but not to exceed US$ 30,000,000.
+The amount of such letter of credit or other guaranty instrument will cover the anticipated cost of gas for ninety (90) days, but not to exceed US$ 50,000,000.

-Seller shall secure its payment obligations under the FSA by posting a parent company guaranty or irrevocable standby letter of credit, in a form and substance reasonably acceptable to Buyer, sufficient to cover its exposure for non-performance and liquidated damages within a limit of US$ 30,000,000.
+Seller shall secure its payment obligations under the FSA by posting a parent company payment guaranty or irrevocable standby letter of credit, in a form and substance reasonably acceptable to Buyer, sufficient to cover its exposure for non-performance and liquidated damages within a limit of US$ 30,000,000.

 Termination: The FSA will include provisions for termination of the FSA

-by either party upon (i) default of the other party (including Seller’s continuing failure to deliver gas during 3 consecutive days or 10 non-consecutive days over a period of one year, except when due to Force Majeure), (ii) extended Force Majeure for a period of one hundred eighty (180) consecutive days or for a period of two hundred seventy (270) non-consecutive days prior to the COD or within any three-year period thereafter, and (iii) termination of the PPA for reasons other than Seller’s default or extended Force Majeure.
+by either party upon (i) default of the other party unremedied for 5 days, (ii) extended Force Majeure for a period of 60 days, consecutive or in the aggregate (iii) termination of the PPA for reasons other than Seller’s default or extended Force Majeure (iv) event of bankruptcy or insolvency of one of the parties, or (v) Seller's unexcused failure to schedule the Buyer's requested quantity for a cumulative period of 30 or more days in a 12 Month period or (vi) Buyer's unexcused failure to schedule the MinDQ for a cumulative period of 30 or more days in a 12 Month period or (vii) material adverse change in law or taxes.

-In the case of (iii) above, Buyer’s right to terminate the FSA shall be subject, as sole remedy, to payment of an amount calculated as 5 cents per MMBtu multiplied by the MinDQ multiplied by (1) 3 years or (2) the remaining term of the FSA, whichever is the lesser.
+Upon two Business Days notice by one party to the other, which notice shall be given no later than 60 Days after the discovery of the Triggering Event, the notifying party may establish an early termination date ("Early Termination Date") and the notifying party shall in good faith calculate its damages, including its associated costs and attorneys' fees, resulting from the termination of the FSA (the "Termination Payment").
+The Termination Payment will be determined by (i) comparing the value of (a) the remaining term, quantities and prices under the FSA had it not been terminated to (b) the equivalent quantities and relevant market prices for the remaining term either quoted by a bona fide third party offer or which are reasonably expected to be available in the market under a replacement contract for each such Transaction and (ii) ascertaining the associated costs and attorneys' fees.
+To ascertain the market prices of a replacement contract the notifying party may consider, among other valuations, any or all of the settlement prices of NYMEX Gas futures contracts, quotations from leading dealers in Gas swap contracts and other bona fide third party offers, all adjusted for the length of the remaining term and the basis differential.

-Assignment: Neither party may assign the FSA without the prior written consent of the other party, except that Buyer may assign the FSA without such consent to (1) the project company for the Rio Bravo IV Project and (2) the CFE or the Buyer’s lenders in accordance with the provisions of the PPA and the financing documents.
+Assignment: Neither party may assign the FSA without the prior written consent of the other party, except that Buyer may assign the FSA without such consent to (1) the project company for the Rio Bravo IV Project and (2) the CFE or the Buyer’s lenders in accordance with the provisions of the PPA and the financing documents and Seller, without such consent of Buyer, may (i) transfer, sell, pledge, encumber or assign the FSA or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (ii) transfer or assign this FSA to any affiliate by assignment, merger or otherwise, or (iii) transfer or assign the FSA to any person or entity succeeding to all or substantially all of its assets.